Fine tuning SMLs

 Copy

-We add the special tokens for the beginning and end of the joke.
+We add the special start of joke and end of joke tokens

 new_tokens = ['<SJ>', '<EJ>'] # Start and end of joke tokens